-This two-part series will teach you how to make an effective infographic in PowerPoint.
-Humans have used pictures to communicate for thousands of years – from pictograms on cave walls to eggplant emojis – so it’s no surprise that we often use infographics to share information.
+This blog post will teach you how to make an effective infographic in PowerPoint.
+Humans have used pictures to communicate for thousands of years – from pictograms on cave walls to eggplantemojis – so it’s no surprise that we often use infographics to share information.
 However, if you’re not a graphic designer, or you don’t have the budget for one, turning raw data into something visual can be a daunting task.
 These guides will show you that creating a beautifully visual infographic in PowerPoint is much easier than you think.

 Creating an infographic in PowerPoint: MealCarbon